Everything That Happened When I Came Off The Pill After 6 Years

 I had never had sex before I started taking the contraceptive pill and I’ve always struggled with a mild form of vaginismus, which means penetrative sex can sometimes be painful for me.
 Although I’ve learned to manage it as I’ve gotten older, it does still affect me from time to time.
 I was curious to learn whether the hormones in the pill played any part in this.

 My experience of penetrative sex hasn’t really changed since I stopped taking the pill.
 The main difference in my sex life is that I’m not used to using condoms on a regular basis, apart from with new partners who haven’t been tested for STIs.
-Because of this, I’ve started carrying HANX condoms in my purse.
-I find these far more comfortable than other options I’ve tried, some of which are thicker and trigger my vaginismus.
+Because of this, I’ve started carrying condoms in my purse.

 Advertisement